tiliado/nuvolasdk/nuvolasdk/data/Update.README.md

 Don't forget to update README.md:

-1. Remove the Dependencies section
+1. Remove the Dependencies section if there is any
 2. Modify the Installation section according to the template bellow.
+3. Update copyright information if neccessary

 Installation
 ------------